miltorg/KingStation/pkg/apple/iOS/README.md

 This will build the iOS app, codesign everything that needs to, and package it into a distributable IPA.

 Once completed, you can find the IPA inside the `apple/build/Release-iphoneos` directory.
-Excecute the IPA file and then open iTunes, with you device connected, click in your device, then Applications, find de RetroArch in the list, click install and syncronize with you device.
+Excecute the IPA file and then open iTunes, with you device connected, click in your device, then Applications, find de KingStation in the list, click install and syncronize with you device.

 ## Roms

-iTunes File Sharing is enabled on RetroArch.
-You can simply drag your rom files into the RetroArch app.
+iTunes File Sharing is enabled on KingStation.
+You can simply drag your rom files into the KingStation app.
 They will be available the next time you launch the app.

 Alternatively, you can use something like [iExplorer](http://www.macroplant.com/iexplorer) to manually copy files over.
 Doing this will give you the benefit of being able to use directories, since iTunes File Sharing does not support directories.